 The court considers it proven that the BMG and Google entered into an agreement on the display of information from the federal government's health portal gesund.bund.de.
 The agreement implies that when users search for health information on Google, Google displays an info box with information from the BMG's National Health Portal and a link to this portal in a prominent position on the search results pages.

-The Munich Regional Court grants two emergency motions filed by Hausfeld and prohibits the cooperation of the defendants in its judgement today.
+The Munich Regional Court grants two emergency motions filed by Hausfeld and prohibits the cooperation of the defendants in its judgements today.

-The decision of the Munich Regional Court, which is not yet final, is seen in the media as a victory for freedom of the press.
+The decisions of the Munich Regional Court are seen in the media as a victory for freedom of the press.
 On the one hand, because, according to the court, Google has left the realm of internet search through the info boxes and has itself become a content provider, which it then favours in the search.
 On the other hand, because the cooperation with the federal government's editorialised health portal contradicts the requirement that the press be independent of the state.
+Both decisions are final.

 You can find the press release of the Munich Regional Court here.